Gisborne, Victoria: History

-The original inhabitants of Gisborne were the Dja Dja Wurrung and Wurundjeri Aboriginal people.
-Aboriginal people have lived in the Macedon Ranges area for at least 26,000 years.
-The Wurundjeri, Dja Dja Wurrrung and Taungurung communities are still active.

-The Gisborne town site was first settled by Europeans on 24 March 1837 by George Hamilton (Australian police officer).
-The area further south of Gisborne had been settled earlier by John Aitken, who squatted on the land having shipped his merino sheep from Tasmania.
+The Gisborne town site was first settled on the 24 March 1837 by George Hamilton.
+The area further south of Gisborne had been settled earlier by John Aitken, who squatted on the land, having shipped his merino sheep from Tasmania.

 In 1840, Henry Fyshe Gisborne, Commissioner of Crown Lands for the Port Phillip District, set up an outpost for his Border Police troopers to assist colonialists with the suppression of Aboriginal resistance.

 A hotel named the Bush Inn was built near the barracks in the same year.
 Gisborne Post Office opened on 22 March 1850, and the Bush Inn was renamed the Gisborne Hotel ten days later, in honour of Henry Fyshe Gisborne.

+In 1858 Edward Cherry established Cherry & Sons, a company who made timber butter churns.
+This was one of the oldest industries in country Victoria and at its height it exported butter churns to many countries in Africa and Asia.
+The company later diversified into other products such as post hole diggers and equipment for government schools.
+Its factory was destroyed by a fire in 1912 but was rebuilt and the company survived into the 1970s.

 Today

-Gisborne is the largest township in the Macedon Ranges and the closest to Melbourne's city centre, which can be accessed easily via a 45-minute drive along the Calder Freeway or a 50 minute train ride on the Bendigo Line.
+Gisborne is the largest township in the Macedon Ranges and the closest to Melbourne's city centre, which can be accessed easily via a 45-minute drive along the Calder Freeway or a 50-minute train ride on the Bendigo Line.
 The population in June 2018 was 13,963 having grown on average 2.93% year-on-year for the five years preceding 2018.

-The town centre has many cafes and wine bars, as well a theatre, restaurants and galleries, monthly farmers' market, an organic butcher and four supermarkets (FoodWorks, IGA (supermarkets), Coles Supermarkets and Aldi) stocking local produce, as well as organic, vegan and gluten-free foods.
+The town centre has many cafes and wine bars, as well a theatre, restaurants and galleries, monthly farmers' market, an organic butcher and four supermarkets.
 Gisborne has a full-time police station in conjunction with the CFA station, State Emergency Service and medical-ambulance facilities.

-Sporting facilities cater for AFL football, cricket, soccer, tennis, netball gymnastics, and lawn bowls as well as a heated indoor pool.
+Sporting facilities cater for Australian rules football, cricket, soccer, tennis, netball, basketball,gymnastics, and lawn bowls, as well as a heated indoor pool.
 The popular golf course is located within the township and regularly features as one of the top 100 public access courses in Australia.
-The Gisborne Soccer Club captain is ex-Socceroo and Melbourne Victory captain Carl Valeri.
+The Gisborne Soccer Club president is ex-Socceroo and Melbourne Victory captain Carl Valeri.

 A number of media reports have made reference to the influx of young professionals, artists and 'hipsters' to the region, drawn by the region's natural beauty, proximity to Melbourne and access to city-style cafes and restaurants.
 The large numbers of new residents is making the local population growth rate among the fastest in regional Victoria.
 Locals, worried about the environmental and cultural impacts of this growing popularity, successfully campaigned for new planning controls to protect the character of the region.